Gábor Nyéki

 unknown \(1\) \(1\) \(1\)

-To model the state, we need to add three hidden layers to the network.
+To model the state, we will see more clearly how the network transforms the input data into the output if we add three hidden layers.
 When we are processing the \(t\)-th token in the sequence, we calculate each of the three layers, one after the other.
 Let’s denote the first layer by \(h_t^1\), the second layer by \(h_t^2\), and the third by \(h_t^3\).
 The first two layers hold intermediate calculations while the third layer holds our final state after processing the token.

 The third layer, \(h_t^3\), corresponds to \({\rm State}_t\) in the schematic presentation above, and the initial state, \(h_0^3\), corresponds to \({\rm State}_0\).
 This table shows how the hidden state evolves: